 The Goal of Buoyancy in a PFD

 PFDs are designed for specific weight distribution depending on body composition; for example, a child needs to use a PFD made specifically for them because an adult vest isn’t designed for their smaller bodies.
-Therefore, the fit is an important consideration when selecting a PFD so that the design and buoyancy are effective.
+Therefore, the fit is an important consideration when selecting a PFD, so the design and buoyancy are effective.
 Mustang Survival offers PFDs in infant, child, youth, and adult sizes, as well as PFDs compatible with belt extenders, to ensure everyone can find a snug fit that allows the PFD to work to the best of its ability.

-How Buoyancy is Achieved
+How Buoyancy is Achieved in PFDs

-In general, PFDs create buoyancy by trapping air in their material which weighs less than the water it displaces.
+In general, PFDs create buoyancy by trapping air in their material, which weighs less than the water it displaces.
 So, the water pushes the life vest back to the surface (remember the beach ball example) with force, creating buoyancy strong enough to support your weight.

 Foam PFDs use closed cells to trap air pockets and create buoyancy.
 When wearing one, there is nothing you need to do to activate the flotation.